Creditas/kotlin-ddd-sample/README.md

 # Setup

-Just build the grade dependencies and run the application.
+Just build the gradle dependencies and run the application.

 > I've built this project using JDK10 and gradle 4.8.1, both installed on my local machine.
 As IDE I'm using IntelliJ Community version (free).

-### Setup RabbitMQ
+### RabbitMQ setup

-There is a file named `AMQPRabbitConfiguration` in this repo (located in `/web/src/main/configuration/injection/AMQPRabbitConfiguration.kt`) where I've configured axon to integrate with RabbitMQ for sending and receiving persistent messages.
-To use that just remove the comments on that file.
+There is a file named `AMQPRabbitConfiguration` in this repo (located [here](https://github.com/fabriciorissetto/kotlin-ddd-sample/blob/master/web/src/main/configuration/injection/AMQPRabbitConfiguration.kt)) where is the configuration needed by axon to integrate with RabbitMQ (to send end receive persistent messages).
+To use that, just remove the comments on that file.

 You need a running rabbit, you can start one in a docker container using the following commands: